avatar-kaleb/kalebmckelvey-site/blog/community-service-day-making-a-difference-in-mke.md

 Bonding over service is one of the most unique experiences in terms of a team - together we painted a full room and it was only possible with a team effort.

-It gave us the opportunity to talk and learn about each others, while making a difference.
+It gave us the opportunity to talk and learn about each other while making a difference.
 I informed our team how great Fresh Prince was.
 I learned that one of my colleagues used to be a puppeteer.
 Who would have thought others at GE loved the Inheritance Cycle as much as I do?

 It was an amazing experience.
-It made me realize just how much  much help is needed in the community, and how easy it is to help.

 ## Making someone's day: